tommac08/docsv2/sources/ci_billing.md

-page_title: Shippable CI Settings| Documentation | Shippable
+page_title: Shippable CI Billing| Documentation | Shippable
-page_description: How to configure Shippable CI Subscription Settings
+page_description: How to update Subscription CI Plan and add more containers
-page_keywords: ci settings, subscription settings, CI/CD, shippable CI, documentation, shippable, config, yml
+page_keywords: ci billing, add containers, subscription settings, CI/CD, shippable CI, documentation, shippable, config, yml

-# CI Subscription Settings
+# CI Subscription Billing

-This page explains the different options available in the `SETTINGS` tab for your Subscription.
+This page explains how to update your CI plan from the Billing Tab.

 ****ADD SCREENSHOT****

+## How do you get here?

+- Login to Shippable
+- Click on **CI** on the landing page
+- Click on a specific subscription from the dropdown
+- Click on the **Billing** tab from the Subscription dashboard

-## Subscription Plan Management
+## Subscription Billing

-This is where you can manage your subscription plan and add more containers.
+This is where you can manage your subscription plan and edit your number of containers.

+- Make sure your plan is set to `Multi-Tenant CI`
+- Use the slider to select the number of containers you want for your subscription.
+- The total price automatically updates to reflect the price you will pay for the number of containers chosen
+- Enter your payment details
+- Click the **Buy** button
+- Your CI Plan is now updated and the number of minion count on your Subscriptions dashboard should reflect the new number of containers on your plan

 ## Invoices